047: Art for Amateurs

 We won't make things look pretty or perfect.

-You'll choose an approach and commit, putting some ink on a page.
-Literally everyone is welcome! - What supplies are needed?
+You'll simply choose an approach and commit, putting some ink on a page. - What supplies are needed?

 🗒 10 pieces of paper (any type)